knurling-rs/defmt/macros/README.md

 For more details about the framework check the book at <https://defmt.ferrous-systems.com>.

-The git version of the defmt book can be viewed at <https://defmt-next.ferrous-systems.com/>.

 This library contains the proc macros used by [`defmt`](https://crates.io/crates/defmt).